tmdgusya/hugo-theme/content/posts/hugo/index.md

 brew install hugo
 ```

-If you finished install `hugo`, move on to the next step.
+If you have finished installing `hugo`, move on to the next step.

 ## Make a deploy repository on Github

 We need to make **two repositories** on Github.
 One is for the source code of the blog, and the other is for the static site.
 So, we need to use `submodule` to manage the two repositories.

-One's name should be **'username.github.io'** for indicating that it is a Github pages repository.
+One's name should be **'username.github.io'** to indicate that it is a Github pages repository.
 The other's name can be anything you want.
-Make repository like below.
+Make a repository like the one below.

 ![Alt text](./image.png)